zoghbi-a/aztools/README.md

 # Installation
+- With `pip install aztools`

+OR

-Copy this to a place where python can find it.
+- Copy this to a place where python can find it.
 This can be done by adding the folder conatinting the `aztools` package to `PYTHONPATH`.

 The following python packages are needed to run `aztools`:
 - `numpy`
 - `scipy`
 - `astropy`

-To install them using `pip`, if not installed, run: `make init`

 # Documentation
 The functions are documented individually.
 They are summarized in the [doc file]